Review of a scam

 BOW Notice:

-A zero score or a low score means that in our opinion the business model or the investment model has flaws and/or that we have found inadequate evidence to back up claims about earnings, sales, profits etc. It doesn't mean this evidence does not exist and it doesn't mean that the promoters are unprofessional or dishonest.
+A critical review which raises hard-hitting questions means that in our opinion the business model or the investment model has flaws and/or we have found inadequate evidence to back up claims about earnings, sales, profits etc. It doesn't mean this evidence does not exist and it doesn't mean that the promoters are unprofessional or dishonest.
 Questions arising are normally contained within the body of the review, and readers who are interested should contact the company with these questions and/or questions of their own.

 Feedback Received from Income4Learners 31st December 2009